ybracke/transnormer/README.md

 ### 2. Generating normalizations

-The fastest way to create normalizations and get evaluation metrics is to run the bash script:
-`bash pred_eval.sh`
-This runs the scripts for generation and evaluation and performs the copy/rename operations described in the following.

----

-The script `src/transnormer/models/generate.py` generates normalizations given a [config file](#test-config-file).
-This produces at JSONL file with generated normalizations.
+The script `src/transnormer/models/generate.py` generates normalizations given a [config file](#test-config-file) and saves a JSONL file with the same properties as the input file, plus a `pred` property for the predicted normalization.

 ```
 usage: generate.py [-h] [-c CONFIG] [-o OUT]